danieloakman/iteragain/README.md

 This package can be used like in Python with standalone functions like [map](https://danieloakman.github.io/iteragain/functions/map.map.html), [filter](https://danieloakman.github.io/iteragain/functions/filter.filter.html), etc. Or be used with method chaining by calling [iter](https://danieloakman.github.io/iteragain/functions/iter.iter.html) which returns an instance of the [ExtendedIterator](https://danieloakman.github.io/iteragain/classes/internal_ExtendedIterator.ExtendedIterator.html) class.
 Either is supported for however you want to handle iterators.

-See [iteragain-es](https://www.npmjs.com/package/iteragain-es) for the ES modules exported version of this package.

 ## Documentation

 You can see the full list of modules and the documentation on everything [here](https://danieloakman.github.io/iteragain).